 Of course, we all already know what it is and what it is designed to do but do we really think about it right?
 If you are like me you unconsciously think of “cold” as a substance when we know that in reality, it is an absence of heat.
 Heat is a reality, cold is not.
 Elementary, I know.

-A refrigerator for example does not put anything into the interior of the box.
+A refrigerator, for example, does not put any cold air into the interior of the box.
 It is designed to remove heat from whatever is inside and deposit that heat outside the box.
 If one keeps that in mind it will make you more conscious of doing the things that make your refrigerator (or air conditioner) do a better job for you.

 RV refrigerators work differently than house type refrigerators in that they don’t have a compressor but instead rely on a source of heat heating a mixture of chemicals and as that chemical cools it absorbs heat.
 In this case from the inside of the box.
 The main operating difference is that this absorption process takes longer to do the job than a compressor unit (and it relies on gravity, so it must remain relatively level to function efficiently.
 If it gets too far out of level it will not cool at all.)